Data Processing Agreement

 2. Scope and purpose of processing

-The Processor processes data on behalf of the Controller for the purpose of providing web analytics services.
+The Processor processes data on behalf of the Controller for the sole purpose of providing web analytics services as described in the Terms of Use.
 The categories of data processed include:

 - Page URLs and referrer URLs from website visitors

-- Country of origin (derived from IP geolocation — IP addresses are not stored)
+- Country of origin (derived from IP geolocation at the point of collection — IP addresses are discarded immediately and never stored)

 - UTM campaign parameters